Chadowo/pong-taylor/README.md

 ![GitHub](https://img.shields.io/github/license/chadowo/pong-taylor?style=flat-square)

 Pong made in the [Taylor game framework](https://github.com/HellRok/Taylor).
-It features a really simple AI to play with.
+It features a really simple AI to play with and the classic Pong mechanics.
 The motivation behind this project was to get my feet wet with taylor and ruby for game development.

 <p align="center">
   <img src="docs/media/in_game_screenshot.png" alt="In game screenshot"/>